Optimizing Initial State of Detector Sensors in Quantum Sensor Networks: Conjectured Optimal Solution

 Let the inner term be $y$, such that $P_e = 1 - (y^2/n)$.
 The derivative of $y$ with respect to $x$ is given by:

 The above is negative for $x \geq 0$.
 Thus, for a given number of sensors $n$ and $x \geq 0$, the probability of error $P_e$ increases with an increase in $x$. \end{prf}

 \para{Summary.} In summary, we propose the Conjecture~\ref{conj:opt} for the optimal solution for the \iso problem, based on the symmetry of coefficients.
-We also propose a Conjecture~\ref{conj:opt} which seems simpler to prove, and provably implies Conjecture~\ref{lemma:avg}.
-We further provide empirical validation of these conjectures using several search heuristics in the following sections.
+We also propose a Conjecture~\ref{conj:avg}, which seems more straightforward to prove and provably implies Conjecture~\ref{conj:opt}.
+We empirically validate these conjectures using several search heuristics in the following sections.